List of The Familiar of Zero characters: Henrietta

 Henrietta de Tristain (アンリエッタ, Anrietta) is the princess of Tristain, and her element is water magic.
 She is a childhood friend of Louise.
 Henrietta defends Tristain from the Albion invasion after the assassination of her lover, Prince Wales.
 She is crowned queen in season two, and must deal with an impending war against Albion.
 In the manga, Louise delivers Wales' letter; Henrietta renounces her marriage, unable to ignore the crisis in Tristain.

 She seems to be friendly with Saito, and envies Louise's bravery.
 Henrietta makes Saito her bodyguard in season two to counteract a spy.
 In season three, Louise considers her a romantic rival.
 Henrietta disguises herself as Louise at the Slepnir Ball, receiving a hug and kiss from Saito.
 She tells Louise that she does not know whether she is rebounding from Wales or falling for Saito.
 Henrietta acknowledges the latter in season four, which Louise grudgingly accepts.
 Her feelings for Saito are clearer in the light novels.

 Henrietta's character CD, which she shares with Siesta, was released on 21 September 2006 and charted at number 213 on the Oricon Singles Chart on 2 October.
 Her solo character CD, released on 10 October 2007, charted at number 240 on the chart on 22 October.
 Her F drama CD album, with Louise, was released on 21 March 2012.

 Agnès

 Agnès Chevalier de Milan (アニエス, Aniesu) is introduced in the second anime season as captain of the Tristain musketeers in Henrietta's service.
 She hates mages, especially fire-element ones.
 Agnès is loyal to Henrietta, who calls her one of the few people she can trust.
 Originally suspicious of Saito, she comes to accept him as an ally and mourns his supposed death at the end of season two.
 Agnès joins Tristain's army to avenge the death of her parents, who died when her village was razed.
-She is romantically attracted to women.
 Agnès kills Lishman, a politician who tricked the government into burning the village, and fights the former vice-captain of the army when he holds the academy girls hostage.
 She learns that Colbert is the Flame Snake who saved her life after seeing a burn scar on his back.